African American Children & Families Conference

 A Virtual Event

 NOTE: All times are Central Standard Time (CST).
-You will receive links by email in the 24 hours prior to the conference.
-During the conference, you will be able to switch rooms.
-Session times and speakers subject to change as schedule is finalized.
+You will log in using the link emailed to you upon registration (from email@example.com).
+During the conference, you will be able to select your session.
+Session times and speaker's subject to change as schedule is finalized.

 8 - 8:05 a.m.
 CST – Welcome